The-Magic-Mainframe/lani/README.md

 I would argue that it is.
 But I am not a lawyer.
 I worked for a company that did something similar and they were never sued.

 ### How are you licensing the code?
 The source code is licensed under version 3 of the GNU General Public License.
-Here is a quick guide: [https://www.gnu.org/licenses/quick-guide-gplv3.html]
+Here is a [https://www.gnu.org/licenses/quick-guide-gplv3.html](quick guide).

 ### Do you, Nicholas Aaron Becker, need help?
 No, but thanks for your concern.
 I have a good support system, medical insurance, a dentist, a therapist, and a family doctor whom I trust.